Skip to main content

 • by having the Goods (except Parcels) delivered to a Store or a Pick-up Point in Belgium at a later date and picking up the Goods there;

-• by having the Parcels delivered to a Parcel Pick-up Point in Belgium at a later date and picking up the Parcels there, provided the price of the Parcels is superior to 20,00 € incl.
-VAT, calculated before discounts, promotions and eventual service charges or delivery fees;
+• by having the Parcels delivered to a Parcel Pick-up Point in Belgium at a later date and picking up the Parcels there, provided the price of the Parcels is superior to 19,99 € incl.
+VAT, calculated after all discounts and taxes but before any service charges or delivery fees.
+Price adjustments due to our New Lower Prices, last chance to buy and time restricted product price offers due to IKEA Family membership apply;

-• by having the Products delivered by IKEA or its Subcontractor to an address in Belgium as requested by the Customer, provided the price of the Products is superior to 20,00 € incl.
-VAT, calculated before discounts, promotions and eventual service charges or delivery fees.
+• by having the Products delivered by IKEA or its Subcontractor to an address in Belgium as requested by the Customer, provided the price of the Parcels is superior to 19,99 € incl.
+VAT, calculated after all discounts and taxes but before any service charges or delivery fees.
+Price adjustments due to our New Lower Prices, last chance to buy and time restricted product price offers due to IKEA Family membership apply.

 when purchasing under a Remote Agreement: